Mer Hayrenik: Original version

 For the freedom of his land.

 In popular culture

 The title of the national anthem is used as the name of a television channel for Armenian expatriates residing in Russia.
 Mer Hayrenik TV is based in the city of Novosibirsk, the administrative centre of both Novosibirsk Oblast and the Siberian Federal District.

+Musical adaptions

+In 2012, Philip Sheppard with the London Philharmonic Orchestra recorded the Armenian anthem for the 2012 Summer Olympics and the 2012 Summer Paralympics.